therocketforever/guns.for.hire/assets/projects.md

 OSX Lion, Apple Remote Desktop, SSH, The Internet
 #### Back End
 Ruby, Xserve, Fiber Channel RAID, L2TP/IPSec VPN, CalDAV, AFP, NFS, DNS, DHCP, NAT, UNIX, git, Ubuntu, Open Directory, Kerberos

+## Guns.for.Hire

+• This Document & the associated resources
+• Automaticly compile markdown for print & portability
+• Automaticly compile cramdown for presentarion

+Guns for hire is my Curriculum Vitae.
+Versioned with git, structured with Markdown/Kramdown, and automaticly compiled and processed from the source files to various document formats.
+The processing is done via rake build tasks to pull in the various sections as markdown source documents & compile it all into a single document.
+The task is structured as an object that allows fine grain manipulation on a line by line base should edits or changes be nessicary.
+Also included is a basic Sinatra/Rack app to present the raw Markdown as not only a stuctured document but styled as well.
+I also use this document & corrisponding repositories to instruct friends & collouges in the github *pull request* based workflow.

+### Front End
+HTML5, CSS3, Markdown

+### Back End
+Ruby, Git, Rake, Kramdown, SASS